-Trips using Extra-Large Mesh (10-inches and greater) Gillnets in the Inshore Georges Bank and Southern New England Broad Stock Areas areas.
+Trips Using Extra-Large Mesh (10-inches and greater) Gillnets in the Inshore Georges Bank and Southern New England Broad Stock Areas

+There is no human ASM coverage requirement for sector trips using gillnets with mesh 10 inches or greater in the Southern New England/Mid-Atlantic (SNE/MA) and inshore GB broad stock areas.
 Vessels on a trip excluded from the ASM requirement under this provision must notify for this trip type in PTNS and submit the required reports via VMS.
 The vessel must send a VMS Trip Start Hail with the "Extra-Large Mesh Gillnet in SNE and/or IGB Option" selected prior to departure.
 Trips fishing under this provision and employing the accompanying sector exemption to target dogfish using 6.5-inch mesh gillnets on the same trip must use the extra-large mesh first.
 When the vessel is ready to switch to 6.5-inch mesh, it must send a Multispecies Catch Report via VMS with a good faith estimate of all catch on board and must check the box at the bottom of the report declaring the use of smaller mesh.
 Once this vessel sends the Multispecies Catch Report, it may target dogfish using 6.5-inch mesh gillnet gear within the footprint and season of the existing dogfish exempted areas.